 Just from checking out the digital asset prices on a cryptocurrency exchange, one can see that they are highly correlated with one another.
-If Bitcoin is in the red for the day, nearly every cryptocurrency on the homepage will be in the red, if Bitcoin is in the green, – so would be the others.
-That is why people say that “even the most unseaworthy boats will float when the tide rises”.
+If Bitcoin is in the red for the day, nearly every cryptocurrency on the homepage will be in the red; if Bitcoin is in the green, – so would the others.
+That is why people say that “even the most unseaworthy boats will float when the tide rises.”

 Correlation of Bitcoin with other top cryptocurrencies

 In particular, the Modern Portfolio Theory advocates diversification of securities and asset classes or the benefits of not putting all your eggs in one basket.

 Introduction to Modern Portfolio Theory (MPT)

 Modern portfolio theory is based on the expected returns and the variance and covariance between the returns of assets.
 Investors try to form a portfolio that achieves the highest expected return, but that does not exceed a given level of risk measured by the portfolio variance.